vuluongj20/sign/README.md

-# sign
+# Sign
-A login system with JWT authentication
+Sign is a reusable login system that takes advantage of JWT authentication and Nodemailer to create a versatile, full-featured login page.